-According to the experiment, once removed from the host shrimp and without additional food, Holtodrilus truncates could survive up to 46 days!
+According to the experiment, once removed from the host shrimp and without additional food, Holtodrilus truncatus could survive up to 46 days!

-These worms behave like Scutariella Japonica but are much bigger in size.
-In addition, like other parasites, Holtodrilus truncates also show microhabitat preferences.
+These worms behave like Scutariella japonica but are much bigger in size.
+In addition, Holtodrilus truncatus also show microhabitat preferences.

 The choice of this area cannot be accidental because it facilitates access to the gill chamber, carapace, and eggs of the shrimp.

 When not attached to a shrimp, it moves like an inchworm, with the “head” moving from side to side, like, it is ‘smelling’ or detecting something.
 When decided, it then moves its sucker to its head location and begins again.